lisa-lumos/Airflow/03-mastering-dags.md

 For example, a dag with a start_date of today midnight, with a interval of 1 hr, its first run is 1am today, but this run's declared execution_date is today midnight.

 ## Manipulating the start_date with schedule_interval
+skipped.

+In the dag's Tree View, can see the run history, their execution time, actual started/ended time, and the scheduled-to-run-at time.
+The latter two doesn't have to be same.

 ## Backfill and Catchup